Sociology in Switzerland

 4.7 Concentration on "core competences" and "outsourcing"

-Today many companies have broken with the idea (still being propagated in the 80s) of "diversification" or "conglomerization"" and are concentrating more and more on the narrow area of "core competences", where their competitiveness is not in dispute (q.v. for example Prahalad/Hamel 1990; Boxall 1996).
-By subcontracting out auxiliary functions, an increasingly greater percentage of the total workforce is employed on these central activities (cf. Krüger 1995).
+Today many companies have abandoned the idea (still being propagated in the 1980s) of "diversification" or "conglomerization" and are concentrating more and more on the narrow area of "core competences", where their competitiveness is not in dispute (q.v. for example Prahalad/Hamel 1990; Boxall 1996).
+By subcontracting out auxiliary functions, an increasingly greater percentage of the total workforce is focusing on these central activities (cf. Krüger 1995).
 This makes the workforce more homogeneous: not only in regard to job skills, but also as affects the level of training, age, gender, nationality and other features co-varying quite closely with occupational status.
 This in turn makes it easier to carry out the business and integrate the firm into an efficient cooperative unit.
-It is also a better way of optimizing the skills of the workforce, since it is now easier to specify explicit recruitment criteria and train the staff according to uniform standards.
+It is also a better way of optimizing workforce skills, since it is now easier to specify explicit recruitment criteria and train the staff according to uniform standards.
 The skills required should only be less insofar as numerous operations can now be routinized and modularized thanks to the more homogeneous nature of the work (Osterloh 1994; Goldkamp 1994).
-Above all, the personnel charged with management duties can now be reduced since many coordination problems which are unavoidable in functionally highly heterogeneous enterprises cease to apply (Wittmann 1994).
+Above all, the personnel allocated to management tasks can now be reduced since many coordination problems which are unavoidable in functionally highly heterogeneous enterprises have been eliminated (Wittmann 1994).

-So the widespread downsizing practised by the larger firms is at least partly determined by increased outsourcing, which is motivated by the desire to reduce the internal management workload and to focus energies on that narrow field where the firm is genuinely competitive on a global scale.
+Thus the widespread downsizing practiced by the larger firms is at least partly determined by increased outsourcing, which is motivated by the desire to reduce the internal management workload and to focus energies on that narrow field where the firm is genuinely competitive on international markets.
 The increasing expectation is that companies, through concentrating on such "core tasks", will reduce the vertical range of their manufacturing, on the one hand, and buy in ancillary services previously dealt with internally (book-keeping, marketing, telephone services and so on), on the other.
 This will create more niches for small and medium-sized firms, who would then find themselves in a relatively stable contractual relationship with the large company (Pal 1995).
-Often it is former employees who set up such satellite firms in order to then enter independently into a supplier's relationship with the same company they were once employed with.
+Often, former employees step in to set up such satellite firms in order to then enter independently into a supplier's relationship with the same company they were once employed with.
 Occasionally the large companies will make credit available to encourage redundant staff to form their own enterprises.
 Hence, in 1994, Sulzer created a fund of 10 million francs to preserve jobs by assisting with company start-ups, while Novartis seems prepared to grant investment aid on an even larger scale (Diethelm 1996: 31).

-Switzerland's future demand for job skills will very much depend on the work that Swiss firms themselves undertake or can contract out to foreign firms.
-Since the scope for outsourcing has increased dramatically in recent years thanks to the development of communication and transport technologies, there is greater unpredictability, which makes long-term prognoses as to the quantitative and qualitative demand for labour considerably more difficult.
+Evidently, Switzerland's future demand for job skills will very much depend on the amount and type of functions contracted out to foreign firms.
+Since the opportunities for outsourcing has increased dramatically in recent years thanks to the development of communication and transport technologies, unpredictabilities in this realm have very much increased.

 Appendix: Empirical frequency of flexibilization measures in Swiss companies

-reveals that in all three sectors a surprisingly high percentage of firms implemented various flexibilization measures.
+Table 1 reveals that in all three sectors, a surprisingly high percentage of firms implemented various flexibilization measures.
 At the forefront are those changes which resulted in an "empowerment" of staff lower down the pay scale and in a general flexibilization of the operational processes.
-With similar frequency, the firms opened themselves up more to their environment in that they nurtured more intense interactional relations with their customers, suppliers or other relevant business partners.
+With similar frequency, the firms opened themselves up more to their environment by nurturing more intense interactional relations with their customers, suppliers or other relevant business partners.
 In contrast, expansion of teamwork and job rotation was less widespread (especially in the building trade); and only a small minority of firms reduced the variety of services they themselves provided, by means of outsourcing.

 Table 1: Extent of various strategies of flexibilization and lean production with companies in the Swiss private sector between 1995-97 (Percentage of firms)